pittar-demos/inference-server-demo/README.md

 oc apply -k manifests/pipeline
 ```

-Using the Pipline GUI, start the pipeline and use the following as the model to download:
+Using the Pipelines GUI, start the pipeline and use the following as the model to download:

 ```
 RedHatAI/granite-3.1-8b-instruct-quantized.w4a16